sumarouno/tensorflow-on-raspberry-pi/README.md

 * [First thread about running TensorFlow on RPi](https://github.com/tensorflow/tensorflow/issues/254)
 * [Parallel thread on building TensorFlow on ARMv7l](https://github.com/tensorflow/tensorflow/issues/445)
 	* This is where the most recent conversation is located

+## License

+The file TENSORFLOW_LICENSE applies to any and all files in the `bin` directory, which are compiled Python wheels for TensorFlow.

+The file LICENSE applies to other files in this repository.
+I want to stress that a majority of the lines of code found in the guide of this repository was created by others.
+If any of those original authors want more prominent attribution, please contact me and we can figure out how to make it acceptable.

 ---